 How much space do you need for a foosball table?

 Generally speaking, you should have at least 4 feet (48 inches) of space on each player side of a foosball table.
 For the ends, you need at least 18 to 24 inches so people can easily walk through and access the score counters.
 For instance, if you get a table that's 56 x 30 inches, you'll want to have at least 10 x 8 feet of open space in a room so players can move comfortably.

 The proper way to clean a foosball table depends on the material.
 Finished wood can be dusted and wiped down with a mild cleaner or polish.
 Glass, laminate, linoleum, and metal can be cleaned with soapy water, an all-purpose liquid cleaner, or even diluted white vinegar.
 When in doubt, use products specifically formulated to clean the material.
 You shouldn't use harsh or abrasive cleaners on foosball tables, as those may remove the finish, the goal counters, or the field details.

 Why Trust The Spruce?

-Theresa Holland is a content creator specializing, consumer goods, home design, and recreation.
-For this article, she interviewed an interior designer for tips on placement and style selection, then researched the various types, sizes, materials, and features of foosball tables.
+Theresa Holland is a content creator who specializes in consumer goods, home design, and recreation.
+For this article, she interviewed Decorist designer Elizabeth Herrera for tips on placement and style selection and then researched the various types, sizes, materials, and features of foosball tables.
 She pored over key specs, read user reviews, and considered the price, quality, and durability of myriad options before landing on her final picks.
-Theresa has been writing for The Spruce since 2019, where she covers furniture, housewares, games, and cleaning products.
+Holland has been writing for The Spruce since 2019, covering furniture, housewares, games, and cleaning products.

-Additional research was done by Julia Fields a lifestyle writer for The Spruce covering all things surrounding toys, gifts, and the holidays since October 2021.
-Before that, she covered similar topics including toy reviews, product round-ups, expert-focused articles, and more.
+Additional research was done by Julia Fields, a lifestyle writer for The Spruce who has covered all things surrounding toys, gifts, and the holidays since October 2021.
+Before that, she covered similar topics, including toy reviews, product round-ups, expert-focused articles, and more.